 Cellulitis Are Not Just Found On Your Legs.
 Find Everything About Cellulitis

-Characterized by sudden reddening and swelling of skin in a particular area of the human body, cellulitis is a bacterial infection of the underlying layers of skin and the tissues beneath.
-The classic symptoms of Cellulitis include swelling, warmth, erythema and tenderness over the affected area.
+Characterized by sudden reddening and swelling of the skin in a particular area of the human body, cellulitis is a bacterial infection of the underlying layers of skin and the tissues beneath.
+The classic symptoms of Cellulitis include swelling, warmth, erythema, and tenderness over the affected area.

 Although the condition most commonly affects the area around the legs, it can affect any part of the body.
 People of all ages, including children, can have cellulitis.
-Prevalence of cellulitis has been found to be almost similar in both sexes.
+The prevalence of cellulitis has been found to be almost similar in both sexes.

 Causes of Cellulitis